 To apply shopping cart price rules, open the admin panel and navigate to Promotions >>Shopping Cart Price Rules and Click on the “Add New Rule” button.

 This price is then further classified into 4 sections which are Rule Information, Conditions, Actions and Labels.
-Below you will find a walk through explanation of each of them.
+Below you will find a walkthrough explanation of each of them.
 So let’s have a look!

 This section is an important section because it contains all the basic information of the rule.
 Rule Information includes the name of the rule and its respective description.
 This description will show what your rule intends to do; it will give the admin a brief view of the logic of the rule and applicable dates of the rule.

 The field Status has a simple value of Activating or Inactivating the rule.
 The Customer Group will tell Magento system the group of customers on whom the promotion is applied.
 The Coupon field has three values; No Coupon will automatically apply the discounts to the applicable group of customers if the conditions are successfully met.
-In Auto the Magento System will automatically generate the coupons and Specific Coupon admin defines a specific coupon at the back end.
-Uses per Customer field lets customers input the value of total amount of the usage by the customer and if nothing is input the field is ignored by default.
+In Auto, the Magento System will automatically generate the coupons and Specific Coupon admin defines a specific coupon at the back end.
+Uses per Customer field lets customers input the value of the total amount of the usage by the customer and if nothing is input the field is ignored by default.
 From Date and To Date tells the duration of the rule in which it is applied.
 Priority field tells the priority of the rules running at the same time and the rule with the lowest precedence will take place first.
 When you navigate to Public in RSS Feed the value Yes will determine if the rule is mentioned in the Magento Feed and No for not mentioning it.

 These all are the fields of Rule Information which is the first section of the Shopping Cart Price Rule.
 Now let us walk through other sections as well.

 This is the second tab from the three logical tabs.
-For clear understandings we have broken it down into two sections.
+For clear understandings, we have broken it down into two sections.

 1. Update Prices Using the Following Information